MetaBarj0/trinitycore-in-docker/README.md

 You may encounter several annoyances when running make targets.
 Below is a list of possible errors you may have.

+### Something is wrong when I `make ...`

+Using trinitycore in docker requires few things:

+- a recent linux distro
+- a recent docker install
+- docker compose and docker buildx plugins

+Otherwise, it's also possible to use Docker Desktop on your platform but it's not (yet) tested.

 ### make.d/env_file/Makefile.env: No such file or directory